 - Add these tips to your routine.

-How To Repair Highlights Damaged Hair
+How to Repair Highlights Damaged Hair

-Wait, before trying to repair damaged hair. do you know what damaged hair looks like?
+Do you know what damaged hair looks like?

 “Your hair is damaged if after showering, your hair dries almost instantly.
-That shows just how porous those colour chemicals have made it”
+That shows just how porous those color chemicals have made it.”

 Sorry for the damage ( whether little or big) that happened to your hair during or after the processing.

 Here are some of our remedies plus tips for highlight damaged hair you should try at home.